russhughes/st7789_mpy/firmware/README.md

 v1.12-464-gcae77daf0 compiled using ESP IDF v3 with the st7789 C driver and the frozen python font files for generic ESP32 boards.

+The esp32-spiram-16flash contains an untested firmware.bin file with MicroPython v1.12-464-gcae77daf0 compiled using ESP IDF v3 with the st7789 C driver and the frozen python font files for generic ESP32 boards with spiram and 16MB of flash. (ie TTGO T-Watch 2020) if this works let me know.

 The pybv11 directory contains a firmware.dfu file with MicroPython v1.12-464-gcae77daf0 compiled with the st7789 C driver and the frozen python font files for the Pyboard v1.1.